 Money raised for the San Diego Seniors Coronavirus Recovery Fund will be granted to senior-focused organizations across San Diego County to address the impacts of the COVID-19 crisis, mitigate its long-term effects, and work toward recovery.
 Funding will remain flexible to address evolving needs over time, with a primary focus on restoring and augmenting services based out of senior centers that will continue to benefit older adults long after the pandemic is over.
 Examples of programs and projects that could be funded include:

-- Supporting the health of isolated seniors by expanding home-delivery programs for meals and medicine
+- Supporting the health of isolated seniors by expanding home-delivery programs for meals, groceries, and medicine

-- Developing job training and career resources for older adults who need supplemental income after the virus has run its course
+- Developing job training and career resources for older adults who need supplemental income as a result of the pandemic’s economic fallout

 - Investing in other programs that contribute to seniors’ overall wellbeing by addressing their physical, mental, social, and/or financial health